Eileen, Wisconsin

 Eileen is a town in Bayfield County, Wisconsin, United States.
-The population was 681 at the 2010 census.
+The population was 722 at the 2020 census, up from 681 at the 2010 census.
 The unincorporated community of Ashland Junction is located in the town.

 History

-Eileen was organized in 1904, in large part due to the efforts of state senator A. Pearce Tomkins.
+The town was organized in 1904, in large part due to the efforts of state senator A. Pearce Tomkins.
 The town was named for the senator's daughter, Eileen Tompkins.

 Geography

 According to the United States Census Bureau, the town of Eileen has a total area of 91.4 sqkm, of which 91.2 sqkm is land and 0.2 sqkm, or 0.21%, is water.
-Main routes in the town include U.S. Highways 2 and 63, Wisconsin Highways 118 and 137, and County G.
+Main routes in the town include U.S. Highways 2 and 63, Wisconsin Highways 118 and 137 and County G.

-The town of Eileen is bordered to the east by the city of Ashland and also the town of Gingles in Ashland County.
-It is bordered to the north by the town Barksdale in Bayfield County.
+The town of Eileen is bordered to the east by the city of Ashland as well as the town of Gingles in Ashland County.
+It is bordered to the north by the town of Barksdale in Bayfield County.